coder/docs/about.md

 description: "Learn about Coder, our mission, and why to choose us."
 ---

-Coder is a self-hosted platform for DevOps, platform, and engineering teams.
+Coder is a self-hosted platform that allows organizations to securely provision developer workspaces (featuring remote IDEs and all related resources) for DevOps, platform, and software engineering teams.
-With Coder, organizations can securely provision remote IDEs and related resources on their infrastructure.
-We call this logical group of resources a developer workspace.

 Coder's pre-configured workspaces allow project organization members to define what language version and tooling are required to provide consistency across the organization and enable new members to onboard and contribute.
 Developers focus on their projects and the end product, not on setup.

 These pre-configured workspaces are the foundation of Coder's _Dev Workspaces as Code_ paradigm, allowing a project's language and tooling dependencies to be